 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower only to realize that the water isn’t draining then you’ll be aware of how frustrating it could be.
-Not only can it slow down your morning routine, it could also make it more difficult to clean when you’re done.
-Although chemical drain cleaners are occasionally effective, they could also damage your pipes and damage the environment.
-The good news lies in the a lot of natural ways to unblock a shower drain, without the need for harsh chemical solutions.
+If you’ve ever stepped into a shower only to discover that the water hasn’t been draining and you’re frustrated, you’ll know how it is.
+Not only does it slow the morning routine, but it can also be difficult to clean after you’re finished.
+Although chemical drain cleaners are sometimes effective, they may also damage your pipes and harm the environment.
+The good news is the fact that you have a lot of natural ways to unblock the shower drain without resorting to harmful chemicals.

 Key Takeaways

-- There are natural ways to get rid of the blockage in a shower for example, vinegar and baking soda as well as a wire hanger or a dry/wet vacuum.
+- There are several natural methods to unblock a shower drain for example, baking soda or vinegar or a wire hanger or a dry/wet vacuum.

-- To use baking soda with vinegar, gather supplies, remove the drain cover and any garbage, pour baking soda, followed by vinegar.
-Wait 30 minutes, then flush with boiling water.
+- To make use of the method of baking soda and vinegar, gather materials, take off the drain cover and other debris, pour baking soda, followed by vinegar.
+Wait 30 minutes and then flush with boiling water.

-- For wire hanger methods use a straight wire hanger while leaving the other end in its original form, create a hook at the end, insert it in the drain, and then use it to pull hair and debris out.
+- Method for hanging wire: straighten out wire hanger, leaving one end in its original form and then create a hook on the end, insert it down the drain to catch hair and other debris out.

-- For wet/dry vacuums Set the vacuum in "wet" mode then cover the drains of overflow using cloth or tape. join the hose and create an airtight seal, then turn off the vacuum after 3 minutes.
+- For wet/dry vacuums: set vacuum to "wet" mode then cover the drains of overflow with tape or cloth, attach hose creating an air-tight seal then turn off the vacuum after 3 minutes.

-- Avoid future blockages by using a hair strainer in your shower.
-Run hot water after each usage and avoiding using grease to clean your drains.
+- Prevent future blockages by using hair strainers in your shower.
+Run hot water after every use and refraining from pouring grease down your drains.

 Step 1: Gather Your Materials